Once you've received an offer to study at UOW, there's a few things you need to do to officially become a UOW student.

 All valid offers made to you will be listed.
 Select the course you'll be studying.

-Here you will enrol in your subjects for your first session.
+Here you will enrol in your first-year subjects.
 Default subjects might already be listed for some courses.
-Refer back to Step 3 for help with choosing your subjects.

 Once you've enrolled in your subjects, click on the ‘Summary’ tab to complete your online enrolment.
 Here you can choose to have a confirmation sent to your nominated email address.